Exit-problem for a class of non-Markov processes with path dependency: Introduction

-Another branch of models with path-interaction, but this time via renormalized with time occupation measure $\mu_t = \frac{1}{t} \int_0^t \delta_{X_s}\dd{s}$ leaving on a compact manifold, started to develop with a paper of M. Benaïm, M. Ledoux, and O. Raimond \cite{BLR02}.
+Another branch of models with path-interaction, but this time via the renorma\-lized-with-time occupation measure $\mu_t = \frac{1}{t} \int_0^t \delta_{X_s}\dd{s}$ living on a compact manifold, started to develop with a paper of M. Benaïm, M. Ledoux, and O. Raimond \cite{BLR02}.
 This work was continued in \cite{BR03}, \cite{BR05}, and others.
 In the first paper, the authors showed that the asymptotic behaviour of the empirical measure of the process $\mu_t$ can be linked to some deterministic dynamical flow.
 In the following paper \cite{BR03}, the authors used these techniques to describe some convergence in law properties of the process.
-Later, in \cite{BR05}, assuming interaction to be symmetric, the authors gave an almost sure convergence result for the occupation measure $\mu_t$ and described its limit points.
+Later, in \cite{BR05}, assuming the interaction to be symmetric, the authors gave an almost sure convergence result for the occupation measure $\mu_t$ and described its limit points.

-First step towards studying this process in the non-compact setting, which was $\R^d$, was done by A. Kurtzmann in \cite{kurtzmann2010ode}.
-The author considers the following model with interaction depending on the empirical measure of the process.
+The first step towards studying this process in the non-compact setting, which was $\R^d$, was done by A. Kurtzmann in \cite{kurtzmann2010ode}.
+The author considers the following model with an interaction that depends on the empirical measure of the process.

 where $F$ is regular and $V$ is convex at infinity.
-In this paper the ergodic properties of $X$ were studied as well as certain conditions on $V$ and $F$ that guarantee almost sure convergence of $\mu_t$.
+In this paper, the ergodic properties of $X$ were studied, as well as certain conditions on $V$ and $F$ that guarantee almost sure convergence of $\mu_t$.
 This work generalizes the previous ones of Benaïm and co-authors.

-In the paper of V. Kleptsyn and A. Kurtzmann \cite{KK12} dynamic of the form \eqref{eq:SID_main_sys} with constant $\sigma = \sqrt{2}$ is considered.
-The authors proved that, in the case of convex confinement $V$ with $\lim_{|x| \to +\infty} V(x) = +\infty$, attractive and symmetrical interaction (potential $F$ is uniformly convex and spherically symmetrical, i.e. $F(x) = F(|x|)$), and some other regularity assumptions, the occupation measure $\mu_t$ converges (in *-weakly sense) almost surely to a density $\rho_\infty$.
+In the paper of V. Kleptsyn and A. Kurtzmann \cite{KK12}, the dynamic of the form \eqref{eq:SID_main_sys} with the constant $\sigma = \sqrt{2}$ is considered.
+The authors proved that, in the case of a convex confinement $V$ with $\lim_{|x| \to +\infty} V(x) = +\infty$, an attractive and symmetrical interaction (the potential $F$ is uniformly convex and spherically symmetrical, i.e. $F(x) = F(|x|)$), and some other regularity assumptions, the occupation measure $\mu_t$ converges (in *-weakly sense) almost surely to a density $\rho_\infty$.
 It means that there exists a unique density $\rho_\infty: \R^d \to \R_+$ such that

 Moreover, $\rho_\infty$ is a function satisfying the following functional equation: